-The low representation of women, in ministerial posts means that women's input at policy and decision making levels remains small.
-The small representation of women means that women's issues would remain largely invisible.
-This however does not signify that women are passive and inactive participants in politics.
-On the contrary, Lai (2003:48) pointed out that because there is an effort to erase the history of women who have fought valiantly for women's right certain aspects of women's active participation is not made visible.
-One example is that of the third president of Kaum Ibu, Khadijah Sidek.
-She was expelled from the party in 1956 because she who took the party assembly to task for excluding women from state election lists in Johore and for demanding autonomous status for the women's section and greater female representation in decision making bodies in the party.
+The low representation of women, in ministerial posts meant that women's input at policy and decision making levels remains small and that women's issues would remain largely invisible.
+However this in no way signify that women are passive and inactive participants in politics.
+On the contrary, Lai (2003:48) points out that women have been active participants except that their participation has not been made visible because there is an effort to erase the history of women who have fought valiantly for women's right.
+She points to the example of the third president of Kaum Ibu, Khadijah Sidek who was expelled from the party in 1956.
+She was responsible in demanding autonomous status for the women's section and greater female representation in decision making bodies in UMNO.
+That aspect of participation was of course left out of the pages of history text books.

 In political parties, most note worthy is that women constitute the majority membership, well over 50% of voters but women's penetration in higher posts within the various parties is dismally small.
 In the midst of these obstacles and hindrances to women's participation in politics, the Women's Candidacy Initiative (WCI) emerged out of a need to field a woman candidate in the tenth general election in 1999.
 WCI was conceived by a group of volunteers from NGOs who wanted to move activism into political empowerment (Martinez 2003) since the patriarchal structure of Malaysian society allowed women's participation only to the extent determined by men.
-The objectives of WCI are to promote an awareness in all Malaysians, especially women, of their rights and power in the democratic process of elections and parliamentary representation and also to promote a minimum of 30 percent participation of women at all levels of political and policy-making processes (Martinez 2003:90).
-Although the women candidate, Zaitun Kasim lost to a MCA stalwart, it was noted that the WCI candidate managed to swing considerable votes to significantly reduce the margin of the MCA candidate (ibid).
-Strategically there were some gains through this initiative as women struggle to increase their participation in political processe.
+WCI attempts to promote an awareness in all Malaysians, especially women, of their rights and power in the democratic process of elections and parliamentary representation and also to promote a minimum of 30 percent participation of women at all levels of political and policy-making processes (Martinez 2003:90).
+Although in that election, the WCI candidate, lost to a MCA stalwart, she was able to swing considerable votes to significantly reduce the margin of the MCA candidate (ibid).
+This was seen as a strategic gain to increase women's participation in the political process.

-Understanding the importance of women's participation in politics, UMNO, in May 2001, formed the women's youth wing, Puteri UMNO, to woo participation of the young Malay women (New Straits Times, 31st August, 2001).
+Realising the importance of women's participation in politics, UMNO, in May 2001, formed the women's youth wing, Puteri UMNO, to woo participation of the young Malay women (New Straits Times, 31st August, 2001).
 Martinez (2003:94) points out that Wanita UMNO initially wanted Puteri UMNO to remain as a club rather than a full fledge component.
 This was protested by young Malay women in the party.
 What this indicates is that young women also face hindrances in political participation by their older sisters and the main objective of drawing them into the party presumably is because they make good voters.